redfin/react-server/packages/react-server-examples/README.md

 # react-server-examples

-Some very simple example apps for `redfin/react-server`, which use `react-server-cli` to compile the code and run the server.
+Some very simple example apps for `react-server`, which use `react-server-cli` to compile the code and run the server.

 Installation and running instructions are in the respective README.md files: